MGLA13/cardealership-mvc-php/README.md

 ### Local environment variables

-create inside the folder `includes` a file named **.env** to set local environment variables:
+create inside the `includes` directory a file named **.env** to set local environment variables:

 ![](https://raw.githubusercontent.com/MGLA13/cardealership-mvc-php/main/imgs/variables.png)

 ### Use project

-To run the project, you need access to `public` folder.
+To run the project, you need access to `public` directory.
 In the terminal run:

 ```bash
 cd public